Introducing Gabbee.io: AI BDR for Zoho CRM

 I built this in about 1.5 days (admittedly spread out) using my knowledge of Next.js and a code editor called Cursor.
 The design is powered by Tailwind CSS for quick, streamlined styling, while the voice-synthesis and call logic rely on Bland AI's API.
-Over time, I hope Gabbee will grow into the perfect sidekick for automating common phone tasks.
+The system integrates directly with Zoho CRM to automatically update lead qualification status and capture detailed BANT data.

 Core Features